Integrat-edCircuit/qelectrotech-doc/source/users/folio/title_block/elements/column.rst

 Unlike rows, the width of a column can be defined as:

-    * Absolut value, pixel units.
+    * Absolute value, pixel units.
     * Relative value to total, percent of the total width of the `title block`_.
     * Relative value to remaining, percent of the remaining width of the `title block`_.